johngrantuk/balancer-sdk/README.md

 Balancer is a community-driven protocol, automated portfolio manager, liquidity provider, and price sensor that empowers decentralized exchange and the automated portfolio management of tokens on the Ethereum blockchain and other EVM compatible systems.

-This SDK gives developers access to methods and examples for formatting data and exectuting transaction on the Balancer V2 Protocol.
+This SDK gives developers access to methods and examples for formatting data and executing transaction on the Balancer V2 Protocol.

 [balancer-js](./balancer-js/README.md) A JavaScript SDK which provides commonly used utilties for interacting with Balancer Protocol V2.